MerrionComputing/Presentations/Articles/around-the-edges.md

 # Event Sourcing - around the edges

-_Strategies for interactions between event sourced and single state model based systems-
+_Strategies for interactions between event sourced and single state model based systems_

 ## From event sourced systems to model based systems